 I really enjoyed the book which is deeply researched and well written.
 It puts Bill Veeck his proper place in sports history both as a showman, marketer and activist.

 I had the great opportunity to interview the author Paul Dickson.
 He provided more stories and insight along with this simple summary of Bill Veeck’s influence: “The ultimate thing was he still put a smile on baseball’s face.”
-Read our interview with Paul Dickson here.
+Read our interview with Paul Dickson – Author of Bill Veeck Bio.

 I highly recommend the book for anyone interested in sports and entertainment or modern sports marketing.
-Veeck is giant in the industry and this book provides an impressive look at his life.
+Veeck is giant in the industry and this book provides an impressive look at his life along with the story of how modern sports marketing was born.